elixir-toniq/norm/README.md

 values don't conform then a list of errors is returned.
 There are 2 functions provided for this `conform/2` and `conform!/2`.
 If you need to return a list of well defined errors then you should use `coform/2`.
-Otherwise `conform!/2` is more generally more useful.
+Otherwise `conform!/2` is generally more useful.
 The input data is always passed as the 1st argument to `conform` so that calls to conform are easily chainable.